Bell for Better

 Canadian Council for Aboriginal Business (CCAB)

 - Bell is a signatory of the Catalyst Accord 2022 and a member of the 30% Club.
-Our goal is to have at least 35% women in executive positions by the end of 2021 and 25% BIPOC representation in senior leadership by 2025.
+In 2022, we exceeded our 2022 targets with women now representing 36% of BCE’s full Board of Directors, and 38% of non-executive Board members.
+We also continue to work toward our goal of 25% BIPOC representation in senior leadership by 2025.

 - We partner with leading inclusion-focused organizations to apply best practices, support recruitment strategies and provide our team members with access to events, mentoring and networking opportunities, and other professional development resources, like our conscious inclusion leadership course for all people leaders.
 Our most recent partners include Ascend Canada, Indigenous Works, Black Professionals in Tech Network, Catalyst and Lime Connect.